pdureau/ui_icons/modules/ui_icons_example/modules/ui_icons_feather/README.md

 ## INTRODUCTION

-The UI Icons Feather module provider for UI Icons.
+The Feather icons module provider for UI Icons.

 ## INSTALLATION